 - University Honors Freshmen requirements are met by participating in the Honors Housing Community first year experience seminar.
 Satisfactory participation is defined as 80% or better successful completion (see syllabus).

-- Continuing University Honors students (sophomores and above) need to attend one Honors Student Council event per semester.**
+- Continuing University Honors students (sophomores and above) need to meet Honors Student Council participation expectations, currently defined as attending two events per semester.**

 - Demonstrate progress toward Honors Fellows distinction requirements by taking at least six hours of honors coursework per year.

 *Freshmen who are not meeting co-curricular participation requirements will be subject to probation for GPR in the Spring semester.
 Freshmen who do not have a 3.5 cumulative GPR at the end of their first academic year will be placed on probation during the upcoming Fall semester.

 **Continuing students who will be away from campus for a semester of study abroad or internship should arrange an alternative way to participate.
 Meet with an honors advisor ahead of time to discuss alternatives, such as submitting a blog post or hosting a Donuts & Discussion about your experience.